 - a Breath Interlock Device in the defendant's car

 For more specific information on penalties for first-, second-, or third-time DUIs, or DUIs causing injury or death, see our article on Nevada DUI Penalties.

 Convictions are not necessarily the end of a DUI case.
 Defendants may file a Nevada motion for a new trial if major errors may have occurred during the first trial.
 And/or they may file an appeal.
 Learn more about Nevada appeal laws.

 Everyone has a police "record" which shows his/her arrests and criminal convictions.
 Potential employers who run background checks may choose not to hire people with criminal records.
 Therefore it is in defendants' best interests to petition the court to "seal" their criminal record as quickly as possible.
 "Sealing" means to make the record invisible to the public.

 When a criminal record may be sealed depends on the outcome of the original case.
 Defendants who get their case dismissed with no conviction may begin the record seal process immediately.
-Otherwise the waiting period to seal records ranges from two to fifteen years.
+Otherwise the waiting period to seal a misdemeanor DUI conviction is 7 years.
+Felony DUI convictions may not be sealed.
 Learn more about sealing Nevada DUI records

 Nevada DMV hearings are like "mini-trials" where the defense attorney introduces evidence and cross-examines the arresting officer.
 However DMV hearings are harder to win than criminal trials because the prosecution's standard of proof is much lower than beyond a reasonable doubt.
 Still, DMV hearings are valuable "dry runs" for preparing for a criminal trial.